AMT Help Files

 Code

-To add the SQL code for the stored procedure, select the node in the left-hand pane that corresponds to the database type used in your runtime environment, namely :
+To add the SQL code for the stored procedure, select the node in the navigation pane that corresponds to the database type used in your runtime environment:

-The SQL code is entered in the right-hand pane.
+Enter the SQL code in the details pane.
 To use parameter names in the code, prefix them with the "@" sign.
-Refer to the documentation for your database management system to learn which syntax can be used.
+Refer to your database management system documentation to learn about supported syntax.

 Note:

-1. The AMT Developer Studio does not perform any syntax checks on this code, therefore you must test it manually.
-If stored procedures are generated with code that is not valid for the database system that is used at runtime, this will lead to errors during the database reorganization.
+1. AMT Developer Studio does not perform syntax checks on this code.
+Therefore, you must test it manually.
+If stored procedures contain invalid code for the runtime database system, this will cause errors during database reorganization.

-3. Oracle and Db2 stored procedure code should always contain the keywords BEGIN and END with the executable section of the code between those two keywords.
+3. Oracle and DB2 stored procedure code must include BEGIN and END keywords, with the executable code placed between them.

-4. Oracle does not support the SELECT statement in stored procedures in a generic way.
-This means that when a SELECT statement is used in a stored procedure for an Oracle database, it will not return a result set.
-Therefore, you will then have to use SELECT in combination with INTO, in order to put the results into a second table.
+4. Oracle does not support SELECT statements in stored procedures for returning result sets directly.
+When using SELECT in Oracle stored procedures, it will not return a result set.
+Therefore, you must use SELECT in combination with INTO to put the results into a second table.